huntertran/concordia-thesis-topic/justifications/ApiVersioning/ApiVersioning.md

 # 3. Implementations

-Inherit from a common abstract class for common logic
+Inherit from a common abstract class for common logic.
+Use Proxy design pattern to proxy the call to the old version API.

 ![simple implementation](https://github.com/huntertran/concordia-thesis-topic/blob/main/out/justifications/ApiVersioning/ApiVersioning.png?raw=true)